Last Updated August 25, 2021

 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control” for purposes of this definition means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

-“Customer Agreement” means the form of agreement, in such form as determined by Prescryptive, that Prescryptive or one of its Affiliates enters into with Customer to grant Customer a right to the applicable Services.
+“Customer Agreement” means the form of agreement, in such form as determined by Prescryptive, that Prescryptive or one of its Affiliates enters into with a Customer to grant that Customer a right to the applicable Services.

 “Customer Data” means electronic data and information submitted by or for you to Prescryptive for or through the use of the Services, excluding Prescryptive’s Confidential Information.

 “High-Risk Use” means any use of the Services in which a service interruption, defect, error or other failure could result in the death or serious bodily injury of any person.